radareorg/r2ghidra/README.md

 To build and install r2ghidra you need the following software installed in your system:

-* radare2 (preferibly from git, for distro builds ensure the `-dev` package is also installed)
+* radare2 (preferably from git, for distro builds ensure the `-dev` package is also installed)
 * pkg-config - that's how build system find libraries and include files to compile stuff
 * acr/make or meson/ninja - pick the build system you like! all of them are maintained and working
 * msvc/g++/clang++ - basically a C++ compiler (and a C compiler)